andrewcooke/choochoo/docs/impulse.md

 * `TODO` - responsible for displaying the responses in the diary.

+Pipeline tasks are Choochoo's extension mechanism for calculating new statistics.
+They integrate with internal book-keeping to re-calculate values when new data are available, or old data are modified.

-These can be configured in various ways.
+These can be arranged in various ways.
 For example, by adding additional instances of `HeartRateStatistics` to the statistics pipeline we can calculate different HR Impules (with different `gamma` and `zero` parameters).

 Similarly, we can configure additional responses.

+The tasks are parameterised using "constants" - parameters that Choochoo users can modify from the command line.
+These allow, for example, the exponential decay time periods and the scaling factors in the models to be modified.

 Choochoo manages activities by "activity group" (eg running, cycling).
 The statistics above are calculated for particular groups.
 So we can